-The Solo 3 and Twin chargers are protected to ensure that data contained upon them is secure and any identifiable information cannot be retrieved once it has been manufactured
+The Solo 3 is protected to ensure that data contained upon it is secure and any identifiable information cannot be retrieved once it has been manufactured

-- Only Pod Point signed firmware binaries can be installed on the device. - Chargers validate the signature of the firmware on boot. - All interfaces and access privileges not required for the charger to operate are disabled after manufacture and testing (STM Readout Protection Level = Level 2). - Each Solo 3 or Twin has its own unique x.509 certificate injected during manufacture. - The certificate is stored on encrypted flash, ensuring that it cannot be read from the charger. - All application user interfaces are password protected. - Passwords are user generated or where preset are unique to the charger and not based on any publicly identifiable information. - Wi-Fi credentials entered on the Solo 3 or Twin can be removed via the option on the chargers Access Point page if needed, further information on this process is included in the Wi-Fi user guide for the charger.
+- Only Pod Point signed firmware binaries can be installed on the device. - Chargers validate the signature of the firmware on boot. - All interfaces and access privileges not required for the charger to operate are disabled after manufacture and testing (STM Readout Protection Level = Level 2). - Each Solo 3 has its own unique x.509 certificate injected during manufacture. - The certificate is stored on encrypted flash, ensuring that it cannot be read from the charger. - All application user interfaces are password protected. - Passwords are user generated or where preset are unique to the charger and not based on any publicly identifiable information. - Wi-Fi credentials entered on the Solo 3 can be removed via the option on the chargers Access Point page if needed, further information on this process is included in the Wi-Fi user guide for the charger.